kabisa/maji-extras/src/components/nativestorage_driver.md

 ## Localforage Driver for NativeStorage

+Out of the box, Localforage supports storing data with LocalStorage, IndexedDB, and WebSQL.

 [NativeStorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) is a Cordova plug-in for persistent storage of data on Android, iOS, and Windows devices.
 Use this driver to interact with the NativeStorage plug-in using the Localforage API.